 Products that fight the signs of skin aging in other ways, such as retinoids (such as Retinol-Anti Wrinkle Night Cream), glycolic acid((such as Glycolic Acid Face Cream) and antioxidants (such as Green Tea Antioxidant Skin Therapy), are best added after skin matures to a more adult structure.
 This would be in the teen years.

 One of the best quotes to show the value of starting an age-fighting skin care routine early came from a patient of mine who came in right after her 38th birthday.
 This also shows the benefit of the privilege I've had to take care of my patients for over 3 decades - I get to see the results of my care and advice.
 She said,

 You got me on these great products in my early 20's and I've been on them ever since.
 It was my 38th birthday yesterday and this woman giving me a pedicure thought I was in my 20s.
 She couldn't believe it.
 I credit it to your products, they're fabulous.
 I've turned so many people on to them too."
 Tracy A

 She was using a good zinc oxide based sunscreen, my clinical grade glycolic acid and green tea antioxidant products, my daily moisturizing cream and prescription tretinoin.
 It really is that simple to alter skin aging.
 The sooner you start, the better your results.
 Don't despair if you think you waited too long - you didn't.
 Trust me, skin continues to age and starting now is always beneficial!

-Happy New Year.
-May 2021 be a new and bright beginning for us all in many ways.
+Happy New Year - may it be a new and bright beginning for us all in many ways.